 Do You Qualify for TDIU?

-Did you know that VA has a special benefit for veterans who are unable to work due to their medical condition but whose combined disability rating is less than 100?
+VA has a special benefit for veterans who are unable to work due to their service-connected medical condition but who do not meet the requirements for a combined disability rating of 100 percent.

 Total Disability Based on Individual Unemployability, or TDIU, provides the same benefit amount as a 100 percent schedular disability rating.
 The main requirement for TDIU is to prove your service-connected condition (or conditions) render you unable to secure substantially gainful employment.

 Should I Get a Veterans (VA) Disability Lawyer?